peeomid/todos.md/local_doc/tui_specs.md

  * `name: "Projects"`
  * Shows a list of projects, not tasks.
  * Selecting a project opens a project-specific task list (like `status:open project:<id>`).
+ * `[a]` adds a new project and immediately switches into that project’s drilldown view.

 Rendering rule (v1):
 * All task lists (Today/Upcoming/Anytime/Someday/All and project drilldown) are **grouped by project** with a header row: